 For some reasons, I’ve been acquiring a massive quantity of new reference books during the pandemic.
-Among those, I was fortunate enough to secure a copy of the massive new study on Danish Leopard 1s, The Leopard 1 in Danish Service, from Kim Hartvig Sørensen and published by, you guessed it, Trackpad Publishing.
+Among those, I was fortunate enough to secure a copy of the rather sizable new study on Danish Leopard 1s, The Leopard 1 in Danish Service, from Kim Hartvig Sørensen and published by, you guessed it, Trackpad Publishing.
 That book sold out surprisingly fast, but I am told it has now been reprinted.Continue reading

 This review was originally published on Track-Link in 2016.